NREL/EvoProtGrad/CONTRIBUTING.md

 # Contributing to EvoProtGrad

-We are excited for community contributions!
+We are excited for community contributions and are actively reviewing and accepting pull requests!
 There are a variety of ways in which you can contribute beyond writing code.
 This document provides a high-level overview of how you can get involved.